-Credit cards are a very useful financial tool.
+Credit cards can be a very useful financial tool.
 Not only do some services and products actually require a credit card but there are many cases where carrying and using credit cards is a smarter alternative to using cash or checks.
 Additionally, if used correctly, credit cards can actually pay for themselves and in some cases even make money for credit card owners.
 If that were not enough, using credit cards and paying them off regularly is the single fastest way to build and improve your credit score and develop strong credit reports.

 - Capital One Rewards Catalog